FSM Payments for the Summer Break

 Merthyr Tydfil County Borough Council School Catering Service believes that for the very best start in life children and young people need good nutrition.

-Our Primary and Secondary school menus are planned to meet the Welsh nutritional guide lines for school lunches by our catering managers and working in partnership with food advisers from the National Health Promotion Service team.
+Our Primary and Secondary school menus are planned to meet the Welsh nutritional guidelines for school lunches by our catering manager and Nutritionist.
 It is our aim to ensure that all pupils are provided with a healthy, well balance and nutritious meal.